Olympus E-M5 Review

 |Auto White Balance,

 Outdoors, the Olympus E-M5 performed well, with good color though exposure was a little dim at default settings.
-We preferred the skintones with the Manual white balance setting in our "Sunlit" Portrait shot, but Auto wasn't far off the mark.
+We preferred the skintones with the Manual white balance setting in our "Sunlit" Portrait shot, but Auto wasn't far off the mark, though both were on the pinkish side.
 The Olympus E-M5 required an average amount of positive exposure compensation (+0.7 EV) to keep facial tones reasonably bright.
 Default contrast was a bit high, but despite the bright appearance there were only a few blown highlights in the mannequin's shirt and flowers, which is much better than average.
 The Far-field shot was slightly underexposed at default settings, but had no blown highlights, though there were some deep shadows.
 Noise in all but the deepest shadows was however surprisingly low for a Micro Four Thirds camera.

 Very high resolution, ~2,200 lines of strong detail in JPEGs, up to about 2,300 lines from processed RAW files.